 General approach to the patient — A thorough history is fundamental to identify the cause of cough.
-The assessment should include the type of cough (productive/non-productive), trigger factors, whether cough is nocturnal or daytime, and effects on quality of life.
+The assessment should include the type of cough (productive/nonproductive), trigger factors, whether cough is nocturnal or daytime, severity of cough (especially whether sleep is impaired), and effects on quality of life.
 The timing of the start of cough is important; any change in cough or new cough since the diagnosis of cancer indicates that the cough is likely related to the cancer.
 On the other hand, a more chronic cough may be related to underlying respiratory morbidity.
 The assessment should include a careful medication review.
-Angiotensin converting enzyme (ACE) inhibitors may cause cough, and some chemotherapy drugs cause pulmonary toxicity, which may manifest as cough.
+Angiotensin-converting enzyme (ACE) inhibitors may cause cough, and some chemotherapy drugs cause pulmonary toxicity, which may manifest as cough.
 (See "Pulmonary toxicity associated with antineoplastic therapy: Cytotoxic agents" and "Pulmonary toxicity associated with antineoplastic therapy: Molecularly targeted agents".)

 A bedside swallowing evaluation may be indicated if patients are noted to cough after swallowing.
 If abnormal, a barium swallowing study can assist with identifying aspiration.
 (See "Swallowing disorders and aspiration in palliative care: Definition, consequences, pathophysiology, and etiology".)

-A reasonable palliative care management strategy is to treat empirically based upon an assessment of the most likely cause (if treatment is consistent with the goals of care), and pursue diagnostic testing only if there is no response, and there is a reasonable likelihood of identifying a potentially treatable cause.
+A reasonable palliative care management strategy is to treat empirically, based upon an assessment of the most likely cause (if treatment is consistent with the goals of care), and pursue diagnostic testing only if there is no response and there is a reasonable likelihood of identifying a potentially treatable cause.
+Symptomatic treatment should be provided alongside disease-modifying treatment.
 An algorithmic approach to assessment and management of chronic or persistent acute cough in palliative care patients is outlined in the algorithm (algorithm 1).